25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 As a travel nurse, negotiating is extremely important for several reasons.
 First, you get paid more when you negotiate salary.

 Researchers from George Mason University and Temple University conducted a study on salary negotiations.
-They found those who chose to negotiate salary, rather than simply accepting the offer on the table, increased their starting pay by an average of $5,000 per year.
+They found those who negotiated salary, rather than simply accepting the offer on the table, increased their starting pay by an average of $5,000 per year.

 It’s important to note that not all the negotiating approaches the researchers studied were successful.
 But, don’t worry.
-The negotiation approach we advocate in this article and our free negotiating eBook was most successful.
+The researchers found that the negotiation approach we advocate in this article, and in our free negotiating eBook, is the most successful approach.

 Second, travel nurses must negotiate because bill rates for travel nursing jobs often vary dramatically.
-These variances can occur for the same jobs at the same hospitals.
+In fact, the bill rates are sometimes different for the same job at the same hospital.

 This means that the potential pay rates for travel nursing jobs can also vary dramatically.
 The wider the range of outcomes, the more you stand to lose if you do not negotiate.